zozvn/NeutralinoJS-with-SvelteKit/README.md

 git clone https://github.com/zozvn/NeutralinoJS-with-SvelteKit.git my-app
 ```

-This will create a new folder called `my-app` (or whatever name you choose) containing the full project source.
+This will create a new folder called `my-app` (or any name you choose) containing the project.

 ---